12 Shifts for Learner-Centered Classrooms Master Class Program

 Cost

-$1,295 USD one time payment for the program or $495 USD per module (4 shifts/master classes per module)
+$1,295 USD one time payment for the program if enrolling individually or $995 USD per educator for a 10+ person cohort enrolled by school.

 Benefits

-• Shift from classroom teacher to facilitator of project-based learning experiences
+• Shift from classroom teacher to facilitator of student-led environments and learning experiences

-• Learn how to form interdisciplinary teams and deliver cross-curricular content
+• Learn how to build interdisciplinary skills and deliver cross-curricular content

-• Learn how to engage the community, host exhibitions and find real world audiences for student work
+• Learn how to connect curriculum to the community, host exhibitions and find real world audiences for student work

 • Learn strategies to develop and guide student inquiry

-• Gain confidence to effectively team and group students and differentiate the PBL classroom
+• Gain confidence to effectively team and group students and differentiate the student-centered classroom

-• Empower students to become self-regulating, independent learners
+• Empower students to become self-regulated, independent learners

 • Create emotional, social and globally aware citizens